learn-co-curriculum/react-hooks-lists-and-keys/README.md

 ## Conclusion

-Any time you are creating an _array_ of JSX elements, you _must_ use the `key` prop on each element of that array.
+In this lesson, we learned how to make our code more dynamic by using `.map` to transform an array of data into an array of JSX elements instead.

-The key should be some **unique value** for each element of the array.
-Indexes should not be used as keys (only as a last resort).
+We also learned that, any time you are creating an _array_ of JSX elements, you _must_ use the `key` prop on each element of that array.
+The key needs to be some **unique value** for each element of the array.
+Array indexes should **not** be used as keys.

 ## Resources